Mitch Garver Player Props: Rangers vs. Tigers

-On Tuesday, Mitch Garver (.229 slugging percentage in past 10 games, with zero home runs) and the Texas Rangers face the Detroit Tigers, whose starting pitcher will be Matt Manning.
-First pitch is at 8:05 PM ET.
+The Texas Rangers, including Mitch Garver (.229 slugging percentage in past 10 games, including zero home run), battle starter Joey Wentz and the Detroit Tigers at Globe Life Field, Wednesday at 8:05 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Tigers.
+In his last game he had a hitless performance (0-for-3) against the Tigers.

 Mitch Garver Game Info & Props vs. the Tigers